Were You There

 As reported in Howard Thurman's autobiography, the song was one of Mahatma Gandhi's favorites.
-The song has been recorded by artists including Paul Robeson, Marion Williams, Johnny Cash, Roy Acuff, Phil Keaggy, Max Roach, Diamanda Galás, Harry Belafonte, The Seldom Scene, Diamond Version (with Neil Tennant), Bayard Rustin, Rajaton, and Chris Rice.
+The song has been recorded by artists including Paul Robeson, Marion Williams, Marian Anderson, Johnny Cash, Roy Acuff, Phil Keaggy, Max Roach, Diamanda Galás, Harry Belafonte, The Seldom Scene, Diamond Version (with Neil Tennant), Bayard Rustin, Rajaton, Millennial Choirs and Orchestras, and Chris Rice.
 A writer from the Indianapolis News wrote about Paul Robeson's rendition, saying that "It was as startling and vivid a disclosure of reverent feeling of penetrating pathos as one could imagine."

 Lyrics

-The following lyrics are those printed in the 1899 Unicorn.
-Old Plantation Hymns; other variations exist.
+The following lyrics are those printed in the 1899 Old Plantation Hymns; other variations exist.